tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Staff of the Imperium

-(Standard action – recharge 16+)
+Standard action

-The power of this golden staff can only be invoked by a spellcaster who has a positive or conflicted relationship with any ruling relationship.
+_Recharge 16+:_ The power of this golden staff can only be invoked by a spellcaster who has a positive or conflicted relationship with any ruling relationship.
 When you use this power, you can use the power of any other magic item you have touched since your last full heal-up, but you can only use each such individual item power once ever.

 **Quirk:** Becomes certain that they are destined to rule.